 def handle_part(data, ctype, filename, payload): # data = the cloudinit object # ctype = "__begin__", "__end__", or the mime-type of the part that is being handled. # filename = the filename of the part (or a generated filename if none is present in mime data) # payload = the parts' content

 Cloud-init will then call the

-end calls are to allow the part handler to do initialization or teardown.
+'__end__' sentinels allow the part handler to do initialization or teardown before or after

 Content-Type: text/part-handler when using a MIME archive.